sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 - **Warranty**: 6 Months Warranty
 - **Colors**: Black, Blue, Green, Pink, White, Yellow

-You can find more details [here](https://grest.in/products/iphone-15).
+You can check more about it [here](https://grest.in/products/iphone-15).

 Other variants you can consider:
 - [Refurbished Apple Iphone 15 Pro](https://grest.in/products/refurbished-apple-iphone-15-pro)